sunny/actor/README.md

 ![Tests](https://github.com/sunny/actor/workflows/Tests/badge.svg)

-Composable Ruby service objects.

-This gems lets you move your application logic into small building blocs to keep your models and controllers thin.
+This Ruby gem lets you move your application logic into into small composable service objects.
+It is a lightweight framework that helps you keep your models and controllers thin.

 ## Contents